-May also brings the return of the King Salmon.
+Under the waxing May sun, the rivers of Alaska fill once again with the silver bounty of fish, including the return of King Salmon as our season typically starts around May 20th.
 In May, we fish for Kings primarily on the Kasilof River.
 Drift boats are used to cover large sections of the river, allowing us to stop and take advantage of some of Alaska’s best fishing holes.

 May on the Kenai Peninsula, can mean only one thing: fishing hooks are sharpened, reels are oiled and spooled with fresh fishing line.
 Boats and trailers are prepared to take eager fishermen after their prize.

-From the docks and fish processing plants to every sport fisherman pulling tackle from the closet, the entire Kenai Peninsula is buzzing in eager anticipation of the arrival of fishing season.
+From the docks and fish processing plants to every sport-fisherman pulling tackle from the closet, the entire Kenai Peninsula is buzzing in eager anticipation of the arrival of fishing season.